matthewscharles/instrument-maker/README.md

 I'm keen for this to use the JSON format to promote compatibility with other platforms.
 I use the PuRestJson external available for Pd, which works OK.
 Considering writing a parser with Vanilla objects, but really, is that going to end well?

 Update: yes, turns out that the `[text]` object is great for this!!
-Haven't tried it with nested structures yet but I don't see why it should be a problem.
+Nested structures now working in read mode (still a bit hacky), haven't attempted to format and write a JSON file yet.
+The search function looks like it could be quite powerful.